-In analysis, the extreme value theorem asserts that a real-valued continuous function on the bounded closed interval (def.
+In analysis, the extreme value theorem (example 7.13 below) asserts that a real-valued continuous function on the bounded closed interval (def.
 1.13) attains its maximum and minimum.
-The following is the generalization of this statement to general topological spaces: Lemma 7.7. (continuous surjections out of compact spaces have compact codomain) Let $f:(X,\tau_X) \to (Y,\tau_Y)$ be a continuous function between topological spaces such that - 1.
+The following is the generalization of this statement to general topological spaces, cast in terms of the more abstract concept of compactness from def.
+7.2: Lemma 7.10. (continuous surjections out of compact spaces have compact codomain) Let $f:(X,\tau_X) \to (Y,\tau_Y)$ be a continuous function between topological spaces such that - 1.
 (X, τ_X) is a compact topological space (def.
 7.2); - 2. $f: X \to Y$ is a surjective function.